Digital Intelligence & Forensics

 As part of the K-BACEE effort, the SEI is fostering a community of system integrators and component developers to assist with knowledge-base development.
 In support of this community-building effort, a birds-of-a-feather session is planned for the International Conference on COTS-Based Software Systems (ICCBSS) conference in Orlando, FL, in February 2002.

 While K-BACEE cannot possibly guarantee that the entire design space is explored, it does allow a computer to do what computers do best—evaluate a large amount of information quickly in an unbiased manner.
-When used in this manner, K-BACEE can be considered a “discovery aid” that allows the system integrator to consider a broader range of possible component ensembles than is otherwise possible.
+When used in this manner,

 An initial K-BACEE prototype has been developed and continues to be improved.
 Community assistance is actively being solicited and incorporated in the ongoing development effort.